dshuld/startup/README.md

 It was very cool to build my site based on my design from scratch, it helped me learn a lot more about the importance of planning out a webstie design, becasue it allows for a much smarter layout and structure of the HTML document to make the styling more simple.
 ## Simon JS
 It was cool to add functionality to the site, I learned more about how to use local storage to keep track of scores and username information.
+## Startup JS
+It was much more intensive than I expected, but I learned a lot about using localStorage